bfansports/CloudTranscode/README.md

 ### Note
 I am focusing on another technical part of my company.
 I can't work on CloudTranscode at the moment.
 If you have time and want to pick up where I left off, get in touch with me!
 I will gladly guide you through it.
-Thanks!

 ### TODO
    - Improve Thumbnails generation